 While Myers prevailed in court after a judge said prosecutors had failed to establish probable cause that a crime had been committed and that he was responsible for that crime, State Board of Education members voted unanimously to suspend his teaching certificate.

 Myers has been the central figure in a high-profile federal hazing lawsuit that has torn Kingfisher apart.
-Myers and former assistant coach Micah Nall — who was also charged with felony child neglect and perjury in October — have been accused of fostering a pernicious culture of abuse within Kingfisher Public Schools’ football program.
+Myers and former assistant coach Micah Nall — who was charged with felony child abuse and perjury in October — have been accused of fostering a pernicious culture of abuse within Kingfisher Public Schools’ football program.

 Days before it was set to go to trial, the federal lawsuit filed by former KPS football player Mason Mecklenburg was settled in December for $5 million, a figure expected to raise local property taxes significantly because KPS allowed its insurance policy to lapse amid market issues in Oklahoma.